Unleashing Canine Detectives: Dogs Sniff Out Cancer

 These advancements have led to the of specific biochemical markers that can indicate the presence of cancer in the body.

-By analysing these markers, doctors can identify the type and stage of cancer, which can help in planning appropriate treatment strategies.
+By analysing these markers, doctors can identify the type and stage of cancer, which can help in appropriate treatment strategies.

 Moreover, the role of artificial intelligence () in cancer screening is gaining momentum.